minvws/nl-covid19-coronacheck-website/en/gebruikersvoorwaarden-in-app.md

 VWS can stop offering the app or change the content at any time (also [see Termination of the CoronaCheck Scanner app](#termination-of-the-coronacheck-scanner-app)).

-VWS it not liable for any damage or costs incurred by you or third parties, for whatever reasons, because of the use or inability to use the app.
+VWS is not liable for any damage or costs incurred by you or third parties, for whatever reasons, because of the use or inability to use the app.

 ## Intellectual property rights